 The HTC Droid DNA is Verizon’s close cousin to the Japanese HTC Butterfly.
 It launched all the way back at the tail end of 2012 with Android 4.1, which has since been officially updated to 4.2.2.
 Now, the device is about to skip over 4.3, and jump straight Android 4.4.2 KitKat.

 Droid DNA now have reason to rejoice, as HTC has received technical approval for its Android 4.4.2 + Sense 5.5 update on the DNA.
 As expected, this is not going to be the same software that is seen on the latest generation HTC One M8, but rather more similar to the M7’s Sense 5.5 + Android 4.4.2 builds.
-The news on the upcoming update comes direct from Executive Director, Product Management Mohammed Versi who wrote the following to his personal Twitter account earlier today:
+The news on the upcoming update comes direct from Executive Director, Product Management Mohammed Versi who wrote the fol. . .
+READ ON »

 Now that HTC’s previous generation flagship devices are all enjoying their official upgrades to Android 4.4 KitKat, many have begun to wonder when these devices would receive the latest iteration of HTC’s Sense UI.
 First seen on the HTC One M8, Sense 6 brings many key refinements to the Taiwanese OEM’s signature interface such as a heavily updated launcher, improved aesthetics, and much more.